aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

-CLUSTERROLEBINDING                           SUBJECT                         TYPE            SA-NAMESPACE cluster-admin                                system:masters                  Group starboard-operator                           starboard-operator              ServiceAccount  starboard-system system:controller:generic-garbage-collector  generic-garbage-collector       ServiceAccount  kube-system system:controller:namespace-controller       namespace-controller            ServiceAccount  kube-system system:controller:resourcequota-controller   resourcequota-controller        ServiceAccount  kube-system system:kube-controller-manager               system:kube-controller-manager  User
+CLUSTERROLEBINDING                           SUBJECT                         TYPE            SA-NAMESPACE cluster-admin                                system:masters                  Group trivy-operator                           trivy-operator              ServiceAccount  trivy-system system:controller:generic-garbage-collector  generic-garbage-collector       ServiceAccount  kube-system system:controller:namespace-controller       namespace-controller            ServiceAccount  kube-system system:controller:resourcequota-controller   resourcequota-controller        ServiceAccount  kube-system system:kube-controller-manager               system:kube-controller-manager  User
 ```

-If the `ClusterRoleBinding` does not exist, Trivy currently cannot monitor any namespace outside of the `starboard-system` namespace.
+If the `ClusterRoleBinding` does not exist, Trivy currently cannot monitor any namespace outside of the `trivy-system` namespace.

 For instance, if you are using the [Helm Chart](./installation/helm.md), you want to make sure to set the `targetNamespace` to the namespace that you want the Operator to monitor.